jwendel/topcoder/webapi/README.md

 About
 ======
-The *auth* package is an implementation of the topcoder challenge: http://www.topcoder.com/challenge-details/30046011/?type=develop
+The *webapi* package is an implementation of the topcoder Oath2 Golang challenge: http://community.topcoder.com/tc?module=ProjectDetail&pj=30046224

 Four .go files come with this package

 * **main.go** - Contains a simple main for launching the auth service.
-Allows for flags/parameters to be passed to specify input file and listening address/port.
+Allows for flags/parameters to be passed to specify auth and token input file and listening address/port.
 * **auth/http.go** - Sets up routes and handlers, and does parsing of input and formatting of output.
 * **auth/json.go** - datastore for the application.
 Handles loading the users.json file, parsing it, and provides lookup functions to see if a domain or user/password are valid.
+* **auth/token.go** - Handles much of the logic for the Oauth2 generation and authorizing.
 * **auth/util.go** - simple util methods, only contains encryptPassword helper.

-Along with the .go files in auth, there are test files for them as well (run with 'go test').  http_test.go contains the tests outlined in the challenge.
-There is an test.sh that executes the same test cases with curl but does not validation on the returned data.
+Along with the .go files in auth, there are test files for them as well (run with 'go test').  examples_test.go contains the tests outlined in the challenge.

 The default service starts up ":8080", but the port can be specified to example: